Spiritual support helps loved ones approaching the end of life and those close to them including their relatives and friends, too:

 If you feel unsure about what spirituality means, or you find it difficult to talk about it, you might find it helpful to assess yourself.
 It can help you to identify and explore your thoughts on spirituality at end-of-life.

-At Cavendish Homecare we are experts in providing Palliative Homecare for individuals with terminal illnesses who want to return or remain in their own homes.
+At Cavendish Homecare we are experts in providing private palliative homecare for individuals with terminal illnesses who want to return or remain in their own homes.
 We understand that at such a stressful and sensitive time, specialist nursing care and trustworthy support can make a huge difference.
-We work to support the patients, their families, friends, district nurses, palliative teams and any spiritual needs to support your Palliative care.
+We work to support the patients, their families, friends, district nurses, palliative teams and any spiritual needs to support your palliative care in London.

 To discuss our Palliative Care further call us on 020 3008 5210 or email us at info@cavendishhomecare.com.